betamaxteam/betamax/index.md

 Betamax is inspired by the [VCR][vcr] library for Ruby written by Myron Marston.
 Porting VCR to Groovy was suggested to me by [Jim Newbery][jim].

-The code for the HTTP proxy server is based on the _Basic non-blocking HTTP server_ example from the Apache [HttpCore examples][httpcoreexamples].

 ## Examples

 Betamax's GitHub repository includes [an example Grails application][grailsexample].